marrow/cinje/README.rst

   returned.
 The type of string written will be determined by ``encoding``, just as the return value is when not writing to a file-like object.
 The ``errors`` argument is passed through when encoding.

-  We can highly recommend using the various stremaing IO containers available in the `io <https://docs.python.org/3/library/io.html>`_ module, though `tempfile <https://docs.python.org/3/library/tempfile.html>`_ classes are also quite useful.
+  We can highly recommend using the various streaming IO containers available in the `io <https://docs.python.org/3/library/io.html>`_ module, though `tempfile <https://docs.python.org/3/library/tempfile.html>`_ classes are also quite useful.